Gay Bagan Tour

 Delicate sandstone carvings rest atop soaring archways supporting a celestial mountain of red brick.
 Sensual celadon tiles depicting devotional scenes from a lost empire captivate with age-worn textures.
 Wizened caretakers use bare light bulbs to illuminate fragile yet vibrant murals.
 Worn stairways transport you a step or two closer to heaven.
 You may gasp at panoramic vistas of breathtaking wonder.

-As the sun slips ever lower towards the distant mountains, our guide will help you find a tranquil spot high above the plain from which to watch the golden light of the magic hour spill across this wondrous place.
-Imagine the city as it stood once-upon-a-time, a glorious mirage shimmering like a vision of paradise.
-Catch the late flight out back to Yangon as the final traces of the sunset linger on the spires of divinity.
+As the sun slips ever lower towards the distant mountains, your guide will help you find a tranquil spot high above the plain to witness the fading sun cast a brilliant spotlight on ancient spires.
+Imagine the city as it once stood, a shimmering vision of paradise.